krumIO/raid-rds/README.md

 ### Near Future

-As the CFI Reproducible Infrastructure WG continues to iterate on their infrastructure as code, additional tests ("strikes) can be built to ensure holistic compliance with the CCC taxonomy.
+As the CFI Reproducible Infrastructure WG continues to iterate on their infrastructure as code, additional tests ("strikes") can be built to ensure holistic compliance with the CCC taxonomy.

 ### Optimistic Future